mehdihadeli/genai-eshop-semantic-kernel/README.md

-# GenAI-Eshop-Semantic-Kernel

 > 💡 Practical `GenAI-Eshop` application using [Semantic Kernel](https://github.com/microsoft/semantic-kernel), `multi-agent orchestrations`, `Mcp tools`, `A2A Agents`, `Semantic Search` and more.

 > [!NOTE]
-> We will migrate this `GenAI-Eshop` application to the [microsoft/agent-framework](https://github.com/microsoft/agent-framework) instead of [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in a [sepereated repository](https://github.com/mehdihadeli/genai-eshop).
-You can check their differences in a practical application here.
+> We migrated the `GenAI-Eshop` application to use the [microsoft/agent-framework](https://github.com/microsoft/agent-framework) instead of [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in the [mehdihadeli/genai-eshop](https://github.com/mehdihadeli/genai-eshop) repository.
+You can check their differences in a practical application there.

 > [!NOTE]
 > 🎥 See my talk at [**JetBrains .NET Day 2025**](https://lp.jetbrains.com/dotnet-days-2025/), where I **explain Generative AI** and demonstrate this practical example.